Yaqubzai

-Yaqubzai (يعقوب زئی) are a Pashtun tribe of Gandapur living in Afghanistan and Pakistan.
+Yaqubzai (يعقوبزی) are a Pashtun tribe of Gandapur living in Afghanistan and Pakistan.

 History

 Yaqubzais are the descendants of Yaqub, the eldest son of Gondophares.
 Yaqub, though the eldest one, was not the most brilliant of his four sons and hence the whole family of Gandapur was led by his second son, Ibrahim Khan.

 The descendants of Ibrahim Khan are known as Ibrahim Zai (sons of Ibrahim).
 Yaquzai are a small segment of the whole tribe of Gandapurs.
 They have played no worth mentioning role in the Gandapur tribe struggle to establish themselves at Kulachi, Dera Ismail Khan in the 16th century A.D.

 The original name of Gondophares was Tairi Khan.
 He had four sons and a daughter.
 The names of the sons and daughter are as follows;